 The chlor-alkali processes have been used in industrial settings since the 19th century.
 The resultant products offer a host of different applications and the process itself is now the principal source of all chlorine globally with territories like the United States, Western Europe, China, India, Brazil and Japan leading the globe in production capacity.

-The application of the chlor-alkali process is to produce 3 main chemicals: chlorine, caustic soda and caustic potash.
+The application of the chlor-alkali process is to produce 3 main chemicals: chlorine, sodium hydroxide (caustic soda) and potassium hydroxide (caustic potash).

 Primarily, chlorine is used to make chemical compounds or organic chemicals such as phosgene for polycarbonate, methyl-chloride for silicones, polyvinyl chloride (PVC), methylene chloride for adhesives, polyurethanes, sulphur chlorides for crop protection and dyes, and titanium dioxide for catalysts.